jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/ninth-month/MinutesForMeetingForWorshipForBusiness.md

 [QueztalGallagher]: /Friends/QueztalGallagher
 [SarahCallbeck]: /Friends/SarahCallbeck

-# Agenda for Meeting for Worship with a Concern for Business
+# Minutes for Meeting for Worship with a Concern for Business
 ## Colorado Springs Quaker Meeting

 September 15th, 2013